Deep Learning for 2D and 3D Rotatable Data: An Overview of Methods: Formal Definitions

-A harmonic function $f$ is a twice continuously differentiable function that satisfies Laplace's equation, i.e.\ $\nabla^2f = 0$.
+A \textbf{harmonic function} $f$ is a twice continuously differentiable function that satisfies Laplace's equation, i.e.~$\nabla^2f = 0$.
 Circular harmonics and spherical harmonics are defined on the circle and the sphere, respectively, and are similar to the Fourier series (i.e.~sinusoids with different frequencies).

 2D or 3D rotational equivariance can be hardwired in the network architecture by restricting the filters' angular component to belong to the circular harmonic or spherical harmonic family, respectively.
-The proof utilizes the fact that such filters are self-steerable.
+The proof utilizes steerability properties of such filter banks.
 The radial profile of these filters on the other hand can be learned.
 There are various techniques to parameterize the radial profile (with learnable parameters).
-Also discretization requires special techniques.
-For example, a simple parameterization of learnable radial profiles of 2D filters uses polar coordinates, requiring resampling and bandlimiting when applied to pixel images.

-\subsection{Group convolution}
+\subsection{Group Convolution}